dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/facebook-logins.md

 ![Facebook authentication page](index/_static/FBLoginDone.png)

-Once you enter your Facebook credentials you will be redirected back to your site where you can set your email.
+Once you enter your Facebook credentials you are redirected back to your site where you can set your email.

 You are now logged in using your Facebook credentials: